robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

 Hierarchical Risk Parity (HRP)
 ==============================

-Hierarchical Risk Parity is a novel portfolio optimisation method developed by Marcos Lopez de Prado [1]_.
+Hierarchical Risk Parity is a novel portfolio optimization method developed by Marcos Lopez de Prado [1]_.
 Though a detailed explanation can be found in the linked paper, here is a rough overview of how HRP works: